superles/cordova-plugin-inappbrowser/README.md

 # cordova-plugin-inappbrowser-mnm

-This is a fork of cordova-plugin-inappbrowser 3.1.0-dev with a change to remove status bar overlay from iOS and extra statusbarstyle option for iOS.
+This is a fork of cordova-plugin-inappbrowser 3.1.0-dev with a change to remove status bar overlay from iOS, add Android status bar overlays web view support and add extra statusbarstyle option

 # cordova-plugin-inappbrowser